HomeGuidesReference

 • You can find the taxes calculated by Forage Checkout in the sales_tax_applied of the Order receipt.

-• You can find a breakdown of taxes applied to individual items by inspecting the taxes_charged fields on the product_list of the Order after it has been successfully processed.
+• You can find a breakdown of the taxes applied to individual items by inspecting the taxes_charged fields on the product_list of the Order after it has been successfully processed.

 Regulation